 As an executive director, your departure brings about a huge change for an organization.
 It is challenging to know when it is time to leave, both for yourself and for the sake of the organization.
 How do you decide when it is time to go?

 I had been the executive director of my organization for about 10 years when I began thinking about my departure.
 I loved the job, it had been a dream come true for me to run an organization that was providing community gardens across the city.
 I knew I could continue growing the organization and serving even more people.
 I also knew that I wasn’t as enthusiastic as I had been.
 I was getting tired of running the same fundraisers, writing the same grants, and taking care of the same tasks year after year.
 I could certainly keep doing it and doing it well, but I wasn’t sure that was the best thing for the organization.
 So, it was time for me to move on.
 I didn’t have a plan in place past that position, which surprised many people.
 They told me they couldn’t have left a job without knowing what was next.
 I knew that I couldn’t think about what I wanted to do next until I wrapped things up.
 Besides, I wanted to give the board as much notice as possible, so I wouldn’t be able to take another position until the new ED was hired.

 Ultimately, the process took three months from the time I told the board until the time they selected the new executive director.
-In my experience, this is an expected average length of time for the hiring process for a smaller organization conducting a local search.
+In my experience, this is the minimum amount of time for the hiring process for a smaller organization conducting a local search.
 (As I have learned more about executive search, I recommend that the organization takes more time to do the process right.)

 Here are some questions to ask yourself if you are thinking about leaving your position.
 Take some quiet time to really think about them.
 There are no right answers, just answers for yourself to consider.